top of page

 How well do you know Moses?

-1. What is the most important thing that Moses did?
+1. What are the two most important things that Moses did?

 Moses led the Jewish people out of Egyptian slavery to the promised land.